 Pregnant Women: Norwegian will make every effort to accommodate you, providing you will not enter the 24th week of pregnancy at any point during the cruise.
 Please include your cruise details in an email to the Access Desk (firstname.lastname@example.org) with a medical certificate establishing your due date prior to your cruise.

 Infants: Minimum age is 6 months.
 For sailings with three or more consecutive days at sea, infants must be 12 months old at the time of sailing.

 Princess Cruise Line

 Pregnant Women: Pregnant women are not allowed to sail if they are entering the 24th week of their pregnancy at any point during the cruise.
-All pregnant women are required to produce a physician’s letter stating that mother and baby are in good health, fit to travel and the pregnancy is not high risk.
-The letter must also include the estimated date of delivery (EDD) and ultrasound (if performed).
+All pregnant women are required to produce a a healthcare provider's report containing the date of her last menstrual period, expected date of delivery, and the pregnancy risk status.

 Royal Caribbean Cruise Line